Empanada-Life/empanada-life.github.io/_posts/2019-3-3-lightning.md

 Life is a series of lightning strikes.

-All we do in between is building rods.
+Building rods is all we do in between.